-You often need to select a channel from a time, result or XY view.
-This function defines a dialog entry that lists channels that meet a specification.
+This function defines a dialog entry that lists channels that meet a specification for time, result and XY views.
 For simple dialogs, the wide, x and y arguments are not used.
 Channel lists are checked or created when the DlgShow() function runs.
 If the current view is not a time, result or XY view, the list is empty.